 One of the aims of the school is to increase education and employment opportunities for students.
 Training, skill development and job readiness support, for students transitioning to the workforce or to further educational opportunities, is provided.

-Communities@Work Galilee School meets the individual education needs of all students via a flexible support model that is learner-centred, strengths-based, relationship-driven and restorative.
+Communities at Work Galilee School meets the individual education needs of all students via a flexible support model that is learner-centred, strengths-based, relationship-driven and restorative.
 Our program builds and develops long-term resilience and resourcefulness in the young people attending the school.

 Galilee School offers a supportive, engaging and flexible learning environment in which skilled teachers and youth workers implement programs designed to meet the educational needs of each student, aligned with the Australian Curriculum.